Home » Central Catalonia » Visiting the Salt Mountain and medieval castle in Cardona

 Dining room in the Parador de Cardona

-We hope this blog post helps you plan a great day trip to Cardona.
-If so, let us know 🙂
+With its geological marvels and old-timey castle vibes, Cardona promises to be an unforgettable adventure.
+We hope this blog post helps you plan a great day trip or weekend there 🙂

 Prepare for your trip